 To help patients resolve some of their circulatory symptoms, it's essential to properly diagnose the issues.

 It’s recommended that you do not put off testing if you suspect something is wrong.

-Dr. Smalling's passion and commitment to limb salvage and patient education are motivated to help patients identify the disease before it becomes a limb loss or salvage situation.
-Something that afflicts too many older people in the world.
+Dr. Smalling's passion and commitment to patient education is motivated by helping patients identify the disease before it becomes a limb loss or salvage situation (something that afflicts too many older people in the world).

-We use technology to screen and test for PAD and CVI, which includes the following assessments and measurements:
+Technology to screen and test for circulatory diseases includes the following assessments and measurements.

 Dr. Smalling will explain these protocols and others to you in further detail during your appointment: